EgyptAir Flight 990: Cockpit crew

-While the cruise crew was intended to take over far into the flight, relief first officer Al-Batouti entered the cockpit and recommended that he relieve the command first officer 20 minutes after takeoff.
-Command first officer Anwar initially protested, but eventually relented.
+While the cruise crew was intended to take over far into the flight, relief first officer Al-Batouti entered the cockpit and recommended that he relieve command first officer Anwar 20 minutes after takeoff.
+Anwar initially protested, but eventually relented.

 Passengers

 The flight was carrying 203 passengers from seven countries: Canada, Egypt, Germany, Sudan, Syria, the United States, and Zimbabwe.
 Of the 217 people on board, 100 were American, 89 were Egyptian (75 passengers, 14 crew), 21 were Canadian, and seven were of other nationalities.
-Of the American passengers, 54, many of them elderly, were booked with the tour group Grand Circle Travel for a 14-day trip to Egypt.
+Many of the American passengers, (of whom many were elderly) were booked with the tour group Grand Circle Travel for a 14-day trip to Egypt.
 Of the 203 passengers, 32 boarded in Los Angeles; the rest boarded in New York.
 Four were nonrevenue EgyptAir crew members.
 Included in the passenger manifest were 33 Egyptian military officers returning from a training exercise; among them were two brigadier generals, a colonel, a major, and four other air force officers.
 After the crash, newspapers in Cairo were prevented by censors from reporting the officers' presence on the flight.